Marines

 Authorized DoD ID cardholders wishing to sponsor guests on MCB Camp Lejeune are required to do the following:

-• The Camp Lejeune Visitor Center is now able to accept requests for visitor passes electronically from a valid DoD sponsor.
+• The Camp Lejeune Visitor Center now accepts requests for visitor passes electronically from a valid DoD sponsor.
 All requests must be submitted at least three days in advance of the date visitors will arrive.
-Please review the Electronic Process for Requesting Visitor Passes and this flowchart for complete details and how to submit a request.
+Please review the Electronic Process for Requesting Visitor Passes and follow the flowchart below for complete details and how to submit a request.

 • All visitors will be required to complete the Sponsored Visitor Form (SECNAV 55121)